 - Rest in the Serra Chapel and marvel at its small spaces and colors.

-- In the room by the gift shop, look up to see the exposed ceiling and find the mirrored reflection showing the bottom side of the shelves in the armoire.
+- In the Rancho Period Room, look up to see the exposed ceiling and find the mirrored reflection showing the bottom side of the shelves in the armoire.
 Read where they came from (coolest story ever!).

 Remember, go to the Mission SJC website to plan your visit and see all the benefits of a Preservation Society Membership.